 - There may be occasions when parents are invited onto campus for meetings and events.

-All individuals at Trinity School will maintain a safe physical distance of six feet as feasible.
 Signage throughout the School will reinforce physical distancing.

 The School will maintain cohorts of students and teachers to minimize crossover among children and adults within the School.
 We will minimize travel throughout the building when feasible, including a Flik lunch being delivered to classrooms and Specials teachers (excluding P.E.) traveling to classrooms to facilitate learning.
 In addition, teachers will take advantage of Trinity’s outdoor learning spaces when possible.